Abbey Archives

 The inscriptions on memorial stones are a great source for family historians, as they will sometimes contain information not found in the burial registers.
 They are particularly useful for tracing relationships between different family members.

 • Ledgerstones Many of the floor memorials are covered by the pews, or are too worn to be legible.
 The Archives hold a book recording the inscriptions of all the nave floor stones which was made in 1874 when the pews were installed.
-We are also have an electronic list of all the ledgerstone inscriptions which the stewards in the Abbey have a copy of.
-Do contact the Archives if you want us to look up the inscription of a ledgerstone in the original 19th century record.
+We are also have an electronic list of all the ledgerstone inscriptions and the stewards in the Abbey have a copy of it.

 Wall memorials in Bath Abbey